 Leatherback Turtle Habitat and Distribution

-Leatherback turtles can dive to depths of over 1,200 m, much deeper than any other marine turtle.
-They can stay down for up to 85 minutes, though a typical dive only lasts 3 to 8 minutes.
+Leatherback turtles can dive to depths of over 1,200 metres, much deeper than any other marine turtle.
+They can stay underwater for up to 85 minutes, though a typical dive only lasts 3 to 8 minutes.

 Leatherback Turtles in the Maldives

 In the Maldives, the leatherback turtle is known as “musimbi”, which means Mozambique, and sightings are very rare.
 There are no confirmed nesting events in the last 100 years.

 Sea Turtle FAQ – The Answers to All Your Sea Turtle Questions

 Sea turtles can hold their breath for several hours, depending on their level of activity.

 If they are sleeping, they can remain underwater for several hours.
 In cold water during winter, when they are effectively hibernating, they can hold their breath for up to 7 hours.
 This involves very little movement.

 Although turtles can hold their breath for 45 minutes to one hour during routine activity, they normally dive for 4-5 minutes and surfaces to breathe for a few seconds in between dives.